 Dear Ms Hires,

-I’ve eaten at your restaurant and would love to meet with you to discuss your goals for Marco’s.
-I believe I can really be an asset to your business.
-I’m available for an interview at your convenience.
+Last week, I’ve visited your restaurant and would love to meet with you to discuss your goals for Marco’s.
+I believe I can really be an asset to your business!

 Final Tip: Clean up Your Writing of Needless Words And Phrases